- Supreme Science and Classical Qigong – Ages 18+

-Robin Goodrich is a licensed Zumba Instructor who has gone through both Basic and Basic 2 Training along with Core technique.
-In addition to leading classes at the CCAC, Robin has lead classes at McKie Center in Northside and at the Western Hills Mercy Healthplex.
+Robin Goodrich is a licensed Zumba® Instructor who has gone through both Basic 1 & 2, Zumba Gold®, Zumba Step®, and Core technique Specialty Trainings.
+In addition to leading classes at the CCAC, Robin also leads Zumba Gold® classes at the Westwood Town Hall.
+She has lead classes at McKie Center in Northside and at the Western Hills Mercy Healthplex.
 Robin’s one true passion has always been music and Zumba has become a way to enjoy that music and become fit in the process.

 Robin loves to motivate and encourage her participants to stay fit and promotes a supportive group of participants.
 Making a workout a party in disguise is the secret behind Zumba Fitness’ success and popularity.
 “Ditch the workout, join the party!”

-Hi, I am Sue Ware come enjoy the pure dance fun of Zumba with me!
-I have taken part in many styles of aerobic based dance exercise and studied some form of dance most of my life (ballet, jazz, modern, belly dancing), but nothing compares to Zumba.
-I have an advanced education in the health industry that includes a strong understanding of anatomy and physiology.
-I have a strong personal interest in disease and injury prevention.
-I believe that a healthy active lifestyle is a vital element for enjoying life!!
+Come enjoy the pure fun of Zumba with me!
+I have taken part in many sytles of aerobic based dance exercise and studies some form of dance (ballet, jazz, modern, belly dancing), but nothing compares to Zumba.
+I am currently certified by the Aerobic and Fitness Association of American in group exercise instruction.
+I am also licensed to teach the following Zumba classes: Basic, Step, Toning and Gold.
+I have completed additional education in core, glutes, gold toning and pro-skills provided by Zumba.
+I have an advanced degree in the health industry and a strong personal interest in disease and injury prevention.
+I believe than a healthy active lifestyle is a vital element of enjoying life!